billy-the-ape/bsc-sniper/README.md

 ### config.json values _YOU MUST ADD THESE_:

-Copy `config.transaction empty.json` file in this folder and rename to just `config.transaction.json`.
+Copy `config.example.json` file in this folder and rename to just `config.json`.
 Then fill in the values for your wallet and transaction.

 ```jsonc
 {